jrymk/gridfinity-eco/README.md

 This is a baseplate design that holds on to **any** Gridfinity block without magnets.
 Magnets are quite expensive, and using 8 of them for each cell just doesn't seem economical.
 Also you don't have to worry about the magnet holes hoverhangs, or the extra thickness and space wasted on the bins.

+**DO NOT PRINT IN PLA** as it will creep and completely lose its springiness in a few days.

 ---

+### Remix by NoWarrenty on [Printables](https://www.printables.com/de/model/452675-gridfinity-clickplates-no-magnets-universally-comp)

+Additional features
+- Joinable with edge and corner connector pieces
+- Built-in screwholes
+- Comes with more sizes

+---
-I will release at least two version:
+I will release at least two version: (I won't be able to work on this in a few months though, so grab models from the Printables link above!)

 | Version | Description |
 | :-- | :-- |